CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 - cget is available under the [Boost Software License](https://github.com/pfultz2/cget/blob/master/LICENSE).

 ## Usage

-In Puhti R can be used in several ways:
+There are several ways to use the `r-env-singularity` module on Puhti:

-* Non-interactive with batch jobs without any limits on reserved computing resources other than Puhti general.
-Use this option for analysis, that takes longer or requires a lot of memory.
+* Non-interactive batch jobs without limits on the reserved computing resources (other than those applying to Puhti in general).
+Use this option for analyses that take longer or require a lot of memory.
-* Interactively, either with R console or with RStudio Server, on a compute node as [interactive job](../../computing/running/interactive-usage/).
-Use this option for preparing your code and for smaller analysis.
+* [Interactive jobs on a compute node](../../computing/running/interactive-usage/, using either the R console or RStudio Server.
+Use this option for preparing your code and for smaller analyses.
 Interactive jobs may use limited resources.
-* Interactively, with R console on login-node.
-Use this option only for moving data and checking package availability and installing packages.
+* Interactively on the login node, using the R console.
+Use this option only for moving data, checking package availability and installing packages.
 Puhti login nodes are [not intended for heavy computing](../../computing/overview/#usage-policy).

-#### Interactive use in compute node
+#### Interactive use on a compute node

 ***Starting a shell session on the interactive partition***